newtonjeri/cart_pole/README.md

-The solution to running the it so that gazebo, the physics egnine works is including
+The solution to running the it so that gazebo, the physics egnine works is including, add the following to my bashrc
 ```bash
 export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:/home/kevo/ros_ws/src/ros_arm/src
 export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:/home/kevo/arduino_bot/src